The voice for the CDKL5 community in the UK

 This ultra-rare disease was first identified in 2004 and there are now over 13,000 family affected.
 As awareness of the condition grows this number is increasing and currently there are 750 new cases registered every year.

-There have been many breakthroughs in our understanding of the disease but there is still much more we need to know and it’s our aim is to raise money to support the global research effort.
+There have been many breakthroughs in our understanding of the disease but there is still much more we need to know.
+So it’s our main aim is to raise money to support the global research effort.
+We want to fund innovative research to treat the symptoms, including epilepsy, as well as researching the genetic causes of the disease.
+This research will lead to a greater understanding of this condition and ultimately a cure.

-We also want to educate the public and professional communities about CDKL5 and be the voice for our children.
-We want to challenge assumptions about people with disabilities and help our children and young adults fulfill their potential.
+We want to educate the public and professional communities about CDKL5 and be the voice for our children.
+We want to challenge assumptions about people with disabilities and help our children and young adults fulfil their potential.